arminus/osm-schutzgebiete/README.md

 ### OSMSchutzgebiete2GeoJSON.ipynb
 * "direct" translation of the Queries in the [Wiki](https://wiki.openstreetmap.org/wiki/DE:Betretungsverbote_für_Gebiete_im_Winter)
-* extracts all data from overpass (i.e. "live" and uses the queries to classify from type1 to type8 according to the definition
+* extracts all data live from overpass and uses the queries to classify from type1 to type8 according to the definition
 * produces a geojson with respective properties, e.g.

 ```